gesape/AutoStatsQ/README.md

 ### Attention!
 Default branch is main, not master!

 Toolbox for automated station quality control for MT inversion.
-Please contact me for further description, help or when something does not behave as expected ;-) : gesap@gfz-potsdam.de
+Please contact me for more information, help or when something does not behave as expected ;-) : gesap@gfz-potsdam.de

 - Catalog search for teleseismic events with uniform azimuthal coverage around array
 - Download of data & metadata for these events + computation of synthetic data